 - Avoid early age sexual intercourse.
-If possible, avoid it till marriage or till 18. - Use condoms if premarital sex is a must.
-Protects against other STDs. - Stick to one sexual partner. - Try not to have more than 4 children. - Any STD should be treated promptly and thoroughly. - Healthy lifestyles: exercises, healthy diet, and healthy weight, avoid smoking. - Regular cervical screening tests, if affordable; See doctor if suspicious symptoms
+If possible, avoid it till marriage or till aged 18. - Use condoms if premarital sex must be indulged in.
+Protects against other STDs - Stick to one sexual partner. - Try not to have more than 4 children. - Any STD should be treated promptly and thoroughly. - Healthy lifestyles: exercises, healthy diet, and healthy weight, avoid smoking. - Regular cervical screening tests, if affordable, See doctor if suspicious symptoms